 After graduating with your license, the chances are that you will be starting your work at an established institution.
 Indeed.com, for example, currently lists more than 1,600 available jobs in the field throughout the United States.

 Of course, especially once you have established your expertise and gained experience in this career, you can also open your own salon.
-In that case, both your salary expectations and your duties will change significantly, and you can make a larger impact on your patients and local community.
+In that case, both your salary expectations and your duties will change significantly, and you can make a larger impact on your patients and the local community.

 When you love helping people, and you want to make a difference in their life through skin care, this is the career for you.
 Whether you are helping with laser treatments, exfoliation, or makeup, you will be able to make your patients feel better while feeling great in the process.